Entry19.png

 For you, the key is different, the voice of magic whispered inside me.
 But you are capable.
 Capable of more than you’re ready to understand.

-I didn’t like what that implied.
+I’m not sure I really liked what that implied.

 I wasn’t paying attention.